6063-zc2913/HW03b/README.md

 # p5.js Template

+Need randam size circles
+Use random() to make sure the random size and random shift based on the reference page, "random()* any number" = random in this range therefore, let ellipse's xpos and ypos add random() to make the position random, and let the random() to make the size random.

 This is a README file that can be used to describe and document your assignment.

 Markdown Cheatsheet (from [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)):